romaintrovallet/tutorials/NCS_USB-CDC_DFU.md

 ```

 Now you should be printed with a loading bar.
-In this project, the loading should take around 30-35 seconds
+In this project, the loading should take around 30-35 seconds.

 ![Shows the upload of the file via MCUmgr](img/NCS/USB/mcumgr_upload.png)